underscoreio/essential-slick/src/pages/5-joins.md

 We're joining `messages` to `users`, and `messages` to `rooms`.
 We need two `join`s---if you are joining _n_ tables you'll need _n-1_ join expressions.

-Notice that the second `on` method call is given a tuple of `(MessageTable,UserTable)` and `RoomTable`.
+Notice that we're supplying a binary function to first call to `on` and a pattern matching function on our second call.
-That is, it's a tuple where the first element is itself a tuple.
+Because each join results in a query of a tuple, successive joins result in nested tuples of.
-We're using a pattern match to make this explicit, and that's the style we prefer.
+Pattern matching is our preferred syntax for unpacking these tuples because it explicitly clarifies makes the structure of the query.
-However, you may see this more concisely expressed as:
+However, you may see this more concisely expressed as a binary function:

 ``` scala
 val usersAndRooms =